 Comparing contemporary depictions of the Madonna with Renaissance masterpieces.

-London-based artist Denise Wyllie, fresh from being interviewed by the BBC at the Royal Academy yesterday, turns her attention to a piece she won’t be submitting to the Academy just yet but which has recently done the rounds at international exhibitions.
-She has brought a new dimension to religious iconography by using image reproduction to stunning effect in her Madonna and Child depiction Palm Print and agrees to talk to us about her work.
+London-based artist Denise Wyllie, fresh from being interviewed by the BBC at the Royal Academy yesterday, turns her attention to a piece she won’t be submitting to the RA just yet but which has recently done the rounds at international exhibitions.
+She has brought a new dimension to religious iconography by using image reproduction to stunning effect in her Madonna and Child depiction Palm Print and agreed to talk to us about her work.
 Her painstaking approach to process and reprint has given her a mastery of the medium over the years and, without an observer getting lost in all the details of digital image manipulation, the aesthetic subtleties are marked and powerful.

 She admits to being inspired by a painting of the Madonna she owned called Gentleness.
 It’s traditionally an icon of the city of Petrozavodsk, Russia and Denise has links to the city having exhibited there since 1992 throughout Glasnost and Perestroika.
 Now an established printmaker with her work in the collections of international museums, few realise she was also one of the first artists from the West to visit and exhibit there in 70 years, introducing her work to Russia through the Artists Union Gallery and then the State Museum.